iplot-viz/iplotprocessing/iplotProcessing/README.md

          Recall that mathematical operations on `core/Signal` objects are performed on the data with proper time mixing/interpolation.
          Since `core/Signal` shall implement `__add__` and other mathematical ops.
 See [operators](https://docs.python.org/3/library/operator.html) for some of the mathematical operators `core/Signal` shall implement.
 Basic '+', '*', '-', '/', etc.
-    + Aliases can be used for querying the processor to evaluate an expression.
     + If the alias was registered, its valid to query an expression containing the alias.
-    + Processor should request data access to populate the `value` i.e, the Signal object in the key-value based environment.
-    + Need to work on interfacing with data access